AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 In this section you can find some settings of axes and scales that are often used with radar charts.
 To learn about all the available settings, see [Axes and Grids](../../Axes_and_Grids).

-If you want to configure the stroke of the X and Y axes of your radar chart, use the {api:anychart.core.axes.Radar#stroke}stroke(){api} method:
+If you want to configure the stroke of the X- and Y-axes of your radar chart, use the {api:anychart.core.axes.Radar#stroke}stroke(){api} method:

 ```
-// configure the appearance of the Y-Axis
+// configure the appearance of the Y-axis
 chart.yAxis().stroke({
   color: "gray",
   thickness: 2,
   dash: "10 5"
 });

-// configure the appearance of the X-Axis
+// configure the appearance of the X-axis
 chart.xAxis().stroke({
   color: "#00cc99",
   thickness: 4,